SilvanStark10/Instant-speed/README.md

 Based on this project I am taking the learnings I now know how to make any website ultra fast if I need to make it extremely fast.

 Important to know: This is only for the purpose of finding out how to make a site fast, and nothing else.

+Side note: I have not included all the files like my gateway for python app routes and nginx files.